 Every service, kōhanga reo, school and kura has the opportunity to give feedback on the report before we publish it.

 How we keep our process fair and transparent

 We designed our review process to be as open as possible.
 There should be no surprises.

 Reviewers are professional evaluators who’ve had many years of teaching and leadership experience before joining us.
 All have specialised training in education evaluation.
 Some current school principals/tumuaki sometimes join reviews.

-Reviewers follow the State Services Commission’s Standards of Integrity and Conduct.
+Reviewers follow the Public Service Commission’s Standards of Integrity and Conduct.
 Early childhood services and schools can expect review teams to be fair, impartial, responsible and trustworthy.